How to Grow a Resilient Colorado Native Pollinator Garden

 Asclepias speciosa, Showy Milkweed

 Native plants are the backbone of a resilient pollinator garden.
 They have evolved alongside local pollinators, offering the perfect blend of nectar, pollen and habitat.
-When choosing plants for your garden, opt for regional native species such as Penstemon strictus (Rocky Mountain Penstemon), Monarda fistulosa (Native Bee Balm), Agastache aurantiaca CORONADO®, (Coronado Hyssop), Gaillardia aristata (Native Blanket Flower), Ratibida columnifera (Yellow Prairie Coneflower), and Asclepias speciosa (Showy Milkweed).
+When choosing plants for your garden, opt for regional native species such as Penstemon strictus (Rocky Mountain Penstemon), Monarda fistulosa (Native Bee Balm), Agastache foeniculum (Anise Hyssop), Gaillardia aristata (Native Blanket Flower), Ratibida columnifera (Yellow Prairie Coneflower), and Asclepias speciosa (Showy Milkweed).
 These plants not only attract a wide array of pollinators, they also require less water than non-native species.

 3. Creating Habitat Diversity